Luiz - Fotolia

 Oracle Autonomous Database marks the path forward

 Ellison will unveil updates to Oracle database 19c, which runs both on-premises and in the cloud, in a talk at OpenWorld.
-While details remain under wraps, it is safe to assume the news will involve autonomous management and maintenance capabilities Oracle first discussed in 2017.
+While details remain under wraps, it is safe to assume the news will involve autonomous management and maintenance capabilities Oracle discussed in 2017.

-Oracle database customers typically wait a couple of years before upgrading to a new version, preferring to let early adopters work through any remaining bugs and stability issues.
+Oracle database customers typically wait a couple of years before upgrading to a version, preferring to let early adopters work through any remaining bugs and stability issues.
 Version 19c arrived in January, but is more mature than the name suggests.
 Oracle moved to a yearly naming convention and update path in 2018, and thus 19c is considered the final iteration of the 12c release cycle, which dates to 2013.

 Oracle users should be mindful that autonomous database features have been a staple of database systems for decades, according to Monash.